solargrammars/solargrammars.github.io/_drafts/colors-in-context.md

-One easy way would be to reuse most of the code we wrote before and re-apply a CBOW-like approach by sampling random walks from the graph This is the idea behind existing approaches such  as Node2vec.
+One easy way would be to reuse most of the code we wrote before and re-apply a CBOW-like approach by sampling random walks from the graph This is the idea behind existing approaches such  as [Node2vec](https://arxiv.org/abs/1607.00653).

 ![](/assets/img/blog/colors-in-context-img/node2vec.png)

 One nice thing about this idea is that the random walks could allow us to visualize the progression of colors in certain zones.
+But at the same time, as we need to define in advance a window, that could be restricting long term color dependencies present on the images.

 Lets explore another alternative that is provided  by the family of graph neural networks.
-This family of models are based on a message passing schema, where
+This family of models are based on a message passing schema, where we iteratively learn node representations by propagating information through the edge structure.
+In that sense, the representation for a given node at a given time is the result of the aggregation function on all its neighbor nodes.

 Recently, there has been an extensive list of publications, each of them proposing a specific variation in terms of the how the